 Home to the converging frontiers of engineering, materials research, and the life sciences at Penn State

-The Millennium Science Complex is a state-of-the-art, 297,000-square-foot facility housing two of the University’s premier research organizations – the Materials Research Institute and the Huck Institutes of the Life Sciences.
+The Millennium Science Complex is a state-of-the-art, 275,000-square-foot facility housing two of the University’s premier research organizations – the Materials Research Institute and the Huck Institutes of the Life Sciences.
 The $225 million building opened its doors in 2012, the culmination of a multi-year process that identified interdisciplinary research as a potentially important area for scientific breakthroughs.

 More than just a collection of laboratories and instruments, the Millennium Science Complex represents a new style of research in which experts from many disciplines coordinate their technologies and knowledge in ways that produce exponential advances.

-By providing the research space and the opportunity for intellectual exchanges, both formal and informal, the Millennium Science Complex is expected to generate large returns on the university’s investment in the institutes and this new infrastructure.
+By providing the research space and the opportunity for intellectual exchanges, both formal and informal, the Millennium Science Complex generates significant returns on the university’s investment in the institutes and in this new infrastructure.